postersw/AndersonIsland/ReadMe.txt

 6. Items in config.xml should get copied into Anderson Island Assistant.pinfo.
 If there don't end up there you will have to add them yourself.
 Don't edit pinfo directly.
 Instead use the XCode mechanism.
 Ensure you have keys for NSlocationwheninuseusagedescription, NSLocationAlwaysUsageDescription ?
- NSCalendarsUsageDescription, LSApplicationQueriesSchemes (array of 1 string: "ttpapps.pcf").
+ NSCalendarsUsageDescription, LSApplicationQueriesSchemes (array of 1 string: "hornblower.hornblower").
 See the file 'WorkingPlist0418.png' in Documents/Phonegap.
  7. SPLASHSCREEN - Created SplashScreen.stroyboard.
 Added an image control.
 Moved a screen.PNG file into the xcassets.
 Added that file to the image control.
 Set margins to 0.
 Works ok now.
     This may have to be redone when 'Cordova build' is run, because it throws this stuff away.
 I'm not sure how to get Cordova config.xml to do this.
   8.